 KYOCERA carries out training of the manufacturing supply chain in relation to labour conditions.
-Given the limited interaction of the majority of KDUK employees with at risk supply partners, we currently do not train them on modern slavery and trafficking issues specifically, but all employees are made aware of the speak up channels.
-During 2019/20, our human resources team will receive training in spotting the signs of slavery in potential employees and contractors.
+During 2019/20, our human resources team received training in spotting the signs of slavery in potential employees and contractors.
+Given the limited interaction of the majority of KDUK employees with at risk supply partners, we currently do not train the entire team on modern slavery and trafficking issues specifically, but all employees are made aware of the "speak up" channels.